 The New Normal Post COVID-19 Crisis

 By now, virtually every company is in the midst of crisis management.
 Companies have dusted off continuity plans as a playbook to combat the coronavirus pandemic.
 And since “no plan survives contact with the enemy” these plans are likely being revised and adjusted as the crisis unfolds.
-Companies are depending on IT people, processes and technology to keep critical activities functioning and available whenever and wherever as nearly all employees are now working-from-home.
-While it is still early stages of an ongoing situation some of the broad impacts with IT budgets seems to be emerging out
+Companies are depending on people, processes and technology to keep critical activities functioning and available whenever and wherever as nearly al employees are now working-from-home.
+While it is still early stages of an ongoing situation some of the broad impacts with IT budgets seem to be emerging out of

 - Relook at ongoing R&D spending and plan for 20-30% reduction in next 12 months.
 These savings can provide a necessary buffer in budgets for unplanned situations or to reinvest in new innovation themes.

 - Revisit employee productivity and explore ways to “Do more with Less” by leveraging Automation

 - Focus on “Touch-less” Delivery of Goods & Services

 Let’s take a look at an approach to building frictionless business while being better prepared for the next crisis

 Relevance Lab Offerings & Platforms Provide Immediate Benefits

 Relevance Lab builds long-term client relationships.
 We help clients find points of friction and then implement and operate the solutions.
 Our lifecycle approach (Fig. 1) combines our offerings and platforms to reduce client people, process and technology friction and drive quantifiable benefits.
 We typically see clients achieve 30% IT cost reductions and 30% efficiency gains.
 Clients have used these savings to fuel digital transformation while keeping IT spending flat.

 Figure 1: RL’s Lifecycle Approach Removes Client Friction from Operations